MyElectrons/PDU-Commander/README.md

 All the steps had to be done without any human interactions required - simply because I'd forget about it after a while.

 This project can also be used for **power monitoring** purposes.
 Just keep in mind that the precision of current and power measurements of the AP79xx series is somewhat low (to my taste, Ok?)
 I'd be happy to give it a try and modify and adapt this project for a perfect integration with measured PDU(s).
-Should you need it implemented fast - *just send me a unit that needs to be supported*.
+Should you need it implemented fast - *just send a unit that needs to be supported my way*.
-By the way same applies to another brand and/or SKU of the PDU or UPS or... :wink:
+By the way the same applies to another brand and/or SKU of the PDU or UPS or... :wink:

 ## Prerequisites
 **python3** version 3.7 and up